haddocking/haddocking.github.io/education/disvis-webserver/index.md

 We have demonstrated in this tutorial how to make use of the DisVis web server to:

 1. [Identify false positive restraints](#accessible-interaction-space-search)
-among a list of restraints obtained either experimentally or via bioinformatics methods and
+among a list of restraints obtained either experimentally or via bioinformatic methods and
 2. [Identify key residues involved in the interaction](#interaction-analysis) among a list of accessible residues from the two partners.

 One should keep in mind that false positive restraints highlighted by DisVis do not necessarily mean wrong restraints.
 It is